Pradeesh-Saravanan/CalendarAPI/README.md

 - Restruturing the database to suit recurring events in scheduling appointments in FSM
 - Created class for schedule
 - Started with post operation for schedule action code

+# 31/03/2025

+- Completed schedule post operations for all custom types
+- Populated for daily, monthly, weekly, yearly recurring schedules
+- Fine tuned variable in schedule class for easy convention
+- Verified backend for the population criteria and post operations

+Note : To solve the inputName error thrown by struts xml file use non static getter and setter for inputstream variable in action